 - Improved Communication and Collaboration – By creating a unified drawing set, all stakeholders, including architects, engineers, contractors, and project managers, have a single source of information.
 This facilitates clearer communication and smoother collaboration, as everyone works from the same set of updated documents.
 When team members understand each other’s requirements and constraints, they can better coordinate their efforts, which leads to a more efficient workflow.

 - Optimized Resource Allocation – Coordinated drawings provide insights that help project managers allocate resources more effectively.
-By offering a clear view of all elements involved in the project, coordinated drawings allow for strategic scheduling, efficient material handling, and optimal use of labor.
+By offering a clear view of all elements involved in the project, coordinated drawings allow for strategic scheduling, efficient material handling, and optimal use of labour.
 This level of coordination ensures that resources are utilized where they are needed most, reducing downtime and eliminating unnecessary costs.

 - Streamlined Project Timelines – Coordinated drawings contribute significantly to maintaining project timelines.
 When all disciplines are aligned from the outset, project managers can avoid delays caused by misunderstandings, conflicts, or last-minute changes.
 With a clear, coordinated plan, the construction process flows more smoothly, making it easier to meet deadlines and achieve project milestones on time.